 Sunday – DAY 1 – Arrive Halifax, NS

 Arrive in Halifax and check in to your accommodations which are ideally located in the downtown core of this vibrant and cosmopolitan urban centre on the Atlantic Ocean.
 Meet your Tour Director or Driver/Guide and fellow travelers this evening at a Meet & Greet.

-Monday – DAY 2 – Halifax to Western Shore, NS
+Monday – DAY 2 – South Shore Touring

-Tuesday – DAY 3 – Western Shore to Charlottetown, PE
+Tuesday – DAY 3 – Halifax to Charlottetown, PE

 Learn about the Mi’kmaq people at Millbrook Cultural & Heritage Centre before crossing Confederation Bridge, the world’s longest continuous multi-span bridge, to Prince Edward Island.
 Check into your Charlottetown accommodations for a two-night stay and enjoy a theatre performance by local entertainers at the Confederation Centre of the Arts (a substitution may be necessary due to the theatre schedule).

 Wednesday – DAY 4 – Prince Edward Island Touring

 Enjoy a free morning in Charlottetown, Canada birthplace, or join a complimentary walking tour of the city.
 This afternoon, tour the scenic North Shore of the island.
 Drive by red cliffs, white beaches, gently sloping sand dunes and green fields of Prince Edward Island National Park and visit Anne of Green Gables Heritage Place, the alluring inspiration of Lucy Maud Montgomery’s classic books.
 Experience true Maritime hospitality this evening at a traditional hall-style lobster supper.